a-cabral/a-cabral.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a PhD student in Computer Science at Harvard University, co-advised by Jim Waldo and Amy Mueller.

 ## Research Interests